teknowledgist/TeknowTools/AutoReboot/Readme.md

 This page is intended to explain the Auto-reboot process I created for the college in which I work and to provide some troubleshooting starting points and technical information.

 #### Philosophy
 Users don't want to totally avoid necessary reboots and remain vulnerable; They just need time to accept the eventuality and want to do it somewhat on their schedule.
-With firm, clear reminders of the need, they will comply and feel better about their IT services than they would with an authoritarian mandate.
+With firm, clear reminders of the need, they will come around to do it themselves.
+As a bonus, they are more likely to support IT Services in the future due to this more friendly, client relationship than they would with the consumer relationship that a inflexible mandate establishes.

 #### Why
 My workplace uses SCCM to push updates, but when I wanted to configure the SCCM client to auto-reboot based on need, I discovered that the notification time-window has a hard-coded maximum of 24 hours.
 Also, once the pending reboot is recognized, it is somewhat non-trivial (and definitely non-immediate -- as is *everything* with SCCM) to stop it in case of an emergency.